enthusiastic-js/form-observer/docs/form-observer/guides.md

 }
 ```

 If you're interested in creating your own extension of the `FormObserver` but don't know where to start, we recommend looking at the [implementation](https://github.com/enthusiastic-js/form-observer/blob/main/src/FormStorageObserver.ts) of the `FormStorageObserver` for an intermediate-level example of extending the base `FormObserver`'s functionality.
-It's only ~215 lines of code -- with about 20% of the code being JS Docs.
+It's only ~269 lines of code -- with about 33% of the code being types/JSDocs.

 Of course, using the `extends` clause isn't the only way to create reusable logic related to the `FormObserver`.
 For instance, you can also encapsulate whatever reusable logic you want within a regular function that closes over an instance of the `FormObserver`.